OguzPastirmaci/sc19/README.md

 ```console
 kubectl logs -n supercomputing19 -f ${PODNAME}
 ```

-**NOTE:** If you receive an error saying `Error from server (BadRequest): container "tensorflow-benchmarks" in pod "tensorflow-benchmarks-launcher-hd8b5" is waiting to start: PodInitializing`, wait for another 10 seconds and run `kubectl logs -n supercomputing19 -f ${PODNAME}` again.

 You should be seeing the logs.
 It will take several minutes for the job to complete.
 You can always `CTRL+C` to quit seeing the logs.